Armchair Traveller: 15 Books to Transport You to the Beach

 Dreaming of sun and sea, but can’t make it there this winter?
-Pandemic travel restrictions have many of us in staycation mode, but wishing for warmer climes.
+Pandemic travel restrictions and warnings have many of us in staycation mode, but wishing for warmer climes.
 Not to worry, we’ve got you covered with these books that will take you to some of the world’s most exotic and beautiful beaches.

 The beach: The eastern shores of Lake Michigan